 Before Packer could finish his command, Joe jumped from the police cruiser and raced to the last door in the alleyway.
 He rammed the door with his shoulder.
 "Pa!"
 He hit the door again busting it loose from its hinges; he tumbled into the dusty back room.

 "Joseph, what took you so long?"

 "Get him off of me . . .
-I can't breathe," gasped the Nomad on the bottom.
+I can't breathe," gasped the Nomad beneath Stefan.

 Stefan scowled at the boy he was sitting on.
 "You should be ashamed of yourself.
 Shut up, you little thief, you."

 "It's alright, Mr. Mannix, we've got them now."
 Sergeant Packer motioned to the other officers to take the gang members.
 Joe reached out to his father.
 Stefan grasped his son's hand and rose from the floor.
-Carlos took custody of the Nomad Stefan had pinned beneath him.
+Carlos took custody of the Nomad Stefan had pinned.

 "Thank you, Joseph."